Rhialto/MegaPET/README.md

 If you select this option then normally you would also select the 8096 memory and its Control Register.
 In theory you could have an 8296 and remove the 8096 style extra 64 KB RAM chips (and the Control Register), so it's a separate option.
 But in practice I estimate that nobody would do such a silly thing.

 Selecting this option also includes the HRE (HiRes Emulator) with its memory control register at `$E888`.
+This option also disables "screen snow" because the current implementation would have way too much "snow", and the combination didn't exist in real hardware anyway.

 #### $9000 RAM, $A000 RAM